jlewis-89/Milestone-Porject-4/README.md

 ### Django Testing
  - Email verification on signup has been validated through printing the content to the development copnsole, a screenshot of the console showing the verification email has been included below:
  - ![Console Email Verification](msp4/Milestone-Project-4/Testting/Email-Verification.png)
+ - Django's test suite waqs used to test the functionality of the various views through the test.py file in each app.
+These tests are run through the  `manage.py test ` command

 ## Bugs & Fixes